IBM/nodejs-in-notebooks/README.md

 > Nodebooks are currently _not supported_ by the [Watson Data Platform](http://datascience.ibm.com/analytics).

-### Accessing the samples
+### Installing the samples

-To access the sample nodebooks, clone this repository and launch a Jupyter server on your local machine.
+To access the samples, clone this repository and launch a Jupyter server on your local machine.

 ```
  $ git clone https://github.com/ibm-watson-data-lab/nodebook-code-pattern